Skip to the content.

 Data

-Broadly speaking, the Census Bureau publishes two types of data: demographic and geographic.
+Broadly speaking, the Census Bureau publishes three primary types of data: demographic, economic and geographic.

 Demographic Data